ikenwaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 10.
 Look in the mirror
 This script will set the permissions of the file `hello` to the same as `olleh`.

+## Task 11.
+Directories
+This script will add execute permission to all subdirectories of the current directory for the owner, the group owner and all the users.
+Permissions for regular files will not be changed.